samaradel/www_threefold/www.threefoldtoken.com/content/information/internet-growing-wild.md

 Managing a datacenter that contains solutions for transporting information, for storing information and to process information is not an easy feat and the growth of data volume uploaded, stored and processed has exponentially increased.
 The number of technologies invented and implemented processing and storing this information has also exploded which as a combination results in a double exponential growth in complexity to architect, build operate and maintain these.

-The time has come that we cannot rely on people anymore to do the right thing in case of emergency - the complexity is overwhelming and the dependency on this information being available is huge.
+The time has come that we refly on people not anymore to do the right thing in case of emergency - the complexity is overwhelming and the dependency on this information being available is huge.
 Manual deployments and operational responsibility by people is not providing the agility and speed to keep up with the continuous exponential growth of the industry.
 It is time to take the human element out of Information Technology and let smart systems take over.

 ### internet is growing too fast, we need better solutions